 Listening to each other and giving each other good feedback,

 Allowing each other to contribute to the lodge's functioning in different ways; e.g., Matt purchasing ice melt from Menards at discount and then taking it off of his lodge fee,

 They're Fairweather all the way in how they maintain the lodge, grocery shop, exercise, plan meals and outings.

 Nowadays, their lodge meetings are full of laughter rather than bitterness.
 Not only has the Lodge group made substantial progress in the past two years, every single Lodge Member has grown individually.

 * David Sanders was the Coordinator of the very first Fairweather Lodge, in 1963.

-3. Lisa Mason: Everyone loves Lisa!
-And not just the members of her Lodges.
+Everyone loves Lisa!
+And not only the members of her Lodges.
 Everyone who has had the opportunity to work with Lisa speaks of how dedicated, knowledgeable, and caring she is.
-Despite 10+ years as a Lodge Coordinator, Lisa consistently comes to work with a positive and caring attitude.
-Her response to questions or assigned work is always “yes, we can do it!”.
-She helps clients with a high level of compassion and sensitivity, even in tough situations.
+Despite 11 + years as a Lodge Coordinator, Lisa consistently brings positive energy and a caring attitude to work every day.
+Her focus is always on the Lodge Member and their individual recovery vision, never on their illness.